Backup / Disaster Recovery

 What would be your loss - if the worst comes to the worst

-Whether it's a virus, a hacker attack, a natural disaster (such as a flood or earthquake), sabotage, hardware failure, theft, human error, or other external influences:
+Whether it's a virus, a hacker attack, a natural disaster (such as a flood, fire or earthquake), sabotage, hardware failure, theft, human error, or other external influences:

 If your IT fails, almost everything stops today.
 From the Internet via the mail server and the merchandise management to the telephones and the production (if computer-controlled).

 There are essentially two decicive factors.

 How old is the last useful backup?
 If, for example, it is from the evening before, there are already several man-hours available to carry out the work that has been done since.
 With 20 employees working on a computer-based basis, 100 hours or more will quickly come together.
 And what about the emails (possibly inquiries, orders, or important contract documents) that came in between the last backup and the failure?

 In our solution, the last useful backup can be minimal 15 minutes ago.
 It is therefore possible to make an incremental backup at the sector level every 15 minutes without interrupting the ongoing operation.
 With 20 employees this would mean a "follow-up time" of 5 hours.
 However, it should also be taken into account that the employees probably still know very well what they have done in the last 15 minutes.
 Whether they manage this completely for half a day, may be doubted.

 How long does it take to get the system up and running again?
 (Here the values can be in the hourly, daily or weekly range.)
 In the case of the failures after the hacker attack on the computers of the German Bundestag or the attacks on the EDP of various German hospitals the downtime went even into the monthly range).
 There are even backup solutions where the server operating system must first be reinstalled, before the backup tape can be tediously downloaded.
 This is no longer sensible in SMEs.